nidheesh-m-vakharia/trace-ai/README.md

 - **AI**:

   - **OpenAI API**: We chose OpenAI's API for natural language processing because it offers powerful, efficient, and customizable models for text refinement, summarization, and understanding.
 It’s highly reliable and widely recognized for its capabilities in AI.
+- **UI**:

+  - **ShadCN**: We have chosen ShadCN as it is a collection of high fidelity React UI components which have animations and behaviors and is a new industry standard for front end development.

 - **Project Tools**:
   - GitHub for version control and collaboration.